KevinScottHill/R-RStudio/install-packages.md

-# To install packages globally:
+# To install packages globaly:

 #### Log in with user cridentials that have sudo permission (on AWS this could be ec2-user)
     sudo su - \